loda-lang/loda-programs/programs/oeis/list6.md

 * [A314193](http://oeis.org/A314193) ([L22 program](314/A314193.asm)): Coordination sequence Gal.4.141.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314194](http://oeis.org/A314194) ([L14 program](314/A314194.asm)): Coordination sequence Gal.6.625.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314209](http://oeis.org/A314209) ([L33 program](314/A314209.asm)): Coordination sequence Gal.5.293.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
-* [A314218](http://oeis.org/A314218) ([L26 program](314/A314218.asm)): Coordination sequence Gal.5.304.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314220](http://oeis.org/A314220) ([L21 program](314/A314220.asm)): Coordination sequence Gal.5.306.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314221](http://oeis.org/A314221) ([L25 program](314/A314221.asm)): Coordination sequence Gal.6.641.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314231](http://oeis.org/A314231) ([L27 program](314/A314231.asm)): Coordination sequence Gal.5.305.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.